 end tell

-The script returns JSON directly because dealing with AppleScript data structures in Python was more trouble than it was worth.
-This way I can just parse it as JSON on the Python side.
+The script returns JSON directly, as dealing with AppleScript data structures in Python was too much hassle.
+This means I can simply parse it as JSON in Python.

 $ osascript export.applescript